exasol/power-apps-connector/doc/user_guide/user_guide.md

 ##### Query the Exasol database

-Custom where query with like and wildcard
+Custom where query with like and wildcard:

 You'll probably use the 'Query the Exasol database' action when you need joins, or sorting, or when you want to trigger a stored procedure returning data.